 A dash cam can help to identify the driver who fled the scene of an accident, making it easier for law enforcement to visualize what happened and catch the at-fault driver.
 Some insurance companies actually offer discounts to drivers who use dash cams, as they are less likely to be involved in hit-and-runs.

 Similar to dash cam footage, security cameras can also be beneficial if your accident happened near a business or home with cameras installed.

 If you have been the victim of a hit-and-run accident in Florida, you may wonder what your options are for recovering damages.
 The good news is that you may still be able to recover damages even if the at-fault driver cannot be found.
 Here are some of the methods you can use to recover damages.

 - Personal Injury Protection (PIP) - As a no-fault state, Florida allows its drivers to recover 80 percent of their medical expenses up to $10,000 and 60 percent of any lost wages following a car accident, no matter who was at fault.

 - Uninsured Motorist Coverage (UM) - When medical expenses exceed $10,000, and you are owed compensation for other damages like non-economic or vehicle repairs, you may file a claim with your insurance carrier’s UM policy, that is, if you are covered.
 Florida does not require drivers to have UM coverage, although it is highly recommended.

-If you are unsure of your insurance policy, what it contains, and whether or not you are covered, the car accident attorney at Shapiro Law Firm can guide you.
+If you are unsure of your insurance policy, what it contains, and whether or not you are covered, the car accident attorney at Shapiro Law Firm, P.A. can guide you.